Contrast-Security-OSS/docs/content/user/starthere/Basic-quick-start-guide.md

 ## Manage Applications

 Go to the Applications page to get detailed information, see findings, scores, manage licenses, settings and more.
+Read the [Manage Applications article](user_appsmanage.html) for more details.

 ## Set Up Environments

 In the Servers page, you can set the environment for each server to Development, QA or Production.
 Select your application in the grid to compare the differences across environments as code travels and track vulnerabilities in the Overview page.
 Contrast sets up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.

+For more information, including screenshots, go to the [Set Up Environments article](articleuser_apps.html#environ).

 ## Discover Vulnerabilities